Onyx-Protocol/Onyx/docs/core/build-applications/real-time-transaction-processing.md

 $code processing-loop ../examples/java/RealTimeTransactionProcessing.java ../examples/ruby/real_time_transaction_processing.rb ../examples/node/realTimeTransactionProcessing.js

 Note that the processing loop **acknowledges** consumption of the current item.
 (In most platforms, this is a call to an `ack` method; in Node, this is achieved by passing `true` to the `next` callback).
-This updates the transaction feed via an API call so that if your program terminates for any reason, it can pick back up from the point that `ack` was last called.
+This updates the transaction feed via an API call so that if your application terminates for any reason, it can pick back up from the point that `ack` was last called.
 It's safest, but not necessary, to acknowledge on every cycle of the processing loop.

 The body of the processing loop will run once for every new transaction that arrives on the blockchain.
 If you've already processed all available transactions, then the call to `next` will **block the active thread** until a transaction matching the filter arrives.
 Because of this blocking behavior, we'll run the processing loop in its own thread: